-1. offer the certificate, directory and revocation services specified in the certificate policy;

-- 2. provide the management and monitoring functions described in sections 4-6 of this certification practice statement; - 3. reliably identify certificate applicants; - 4. issue certificates in accordance with this certification practice statement; - 5. comply with valid acts and decrees as well as any regulations and guidelines issued by virtue of them, and support the rights of certificate users and relying parties; - 6. ensure that sufficient independent auditing is performed in accordance with the certification practice statement; - 7. ensure the functioning of the certification authority; and - 8. comply with all terms and conditions in the certificate policy and this certification practice statement.
+- 1. offer the certificate, directory and revocation services specified in the certificate policy; - 2. provide the management and monitoring functions described in sections 4-6 of this certificate policy; - 3. reliably identify certificate applicants; - 4. issue certificates in compliance with this certificate policy; - comply with valid acts and decrees as well as any regulations and guidelines issued by virtue of them, and support the rights of certificate users and relying parties; - 6. ensure that adequate independent audits are performed in accordance with the certificate policy; - 7. ensure the functioning of the certification authority; and - 8. comply with all terms and conditions in the certificate policy and the certification practice statement.